auspham/SeptNotes/W4-lec6.md

 Useful when we haven’t built all the functionalities but needs an object for the example.

-What we can do is to make a mock object to ==mimic the functionality==
+What we can do is to make a mock object to <mark>mimic the functionality</mark>

 Examples: